(This page revised June 22, 2012)

 |

 The Speedline Filler: In 1937, Parker redesigned the filling mechanism so that the plunger does not lock in the depressed position.
 This change made the filler quicker and easier to use.
 This change accompanied a change in overall styling; Parker called the new version the Vacumatic Speedline, and the revised filler has become known to collectors as the Speedline filler.
-Because it does not stay retracted, the Speedline foller requires a longer blind cap; in order to keep the pen’s overall length approximately the same, Parker reduced the pen's ink capacity by shortening the barrel to compensate for the increased length of the blind cap.
-Not all Vacumatic models were immediately switched to the Speedline filler; Parker continued making Lockdown-filler pens for an unknown period after the Speedline’s introduction.
-I have a Canadian Lockdown Junior from 1938, and Lockdown pens are known to exist with date codes indicating 1939 manufacture.
+Because it does not stay retracted, the Speedline filler requires a longer blind cap; in order to keep the pen’s overall length approximately the same, Parker reduced the pen's ink capacity by shortening the barrel to compensate for the increased length of the blind cap.
+Not all Vacumatic models were immediately switched to the Speedline filler.
+Parker continued making Lockdown-filler pens for an unknown period after the Speedline’s introduction; Lockdown pens are known to exist with date codes indicating 1939 manufacture.
 Parker also applied the Vacumatic filler mechanism to other models in its product line; the Speedline filler shown below is on a Green and Gold striped Duofold made in 1940.

 The Wartime/Postwar Filler: In 1942, the United States was at war, and aluminum was declared a critical resource.
 Parker redesigned the Vacumatic filler to use a plastic plunger.
 This plunger, made of celluloid, is smaller in diameter than its metal predecessors, with a button end like the cap of a mushroom.
 Parker used this new filler design unchanged until the Vacumatic model was discontinued.

-Wartime restrictions on resources, however, caused Parker to change the material of which it made the filler; in 1943 or 1944, the threaded collar that secures the filler into the pen became plastic.
+Wartime restrictions on resources, however, caused Parker to change the material of which it made the filler.
+At first, the threaded collar that secures the filler into the pen became plastic.
 Later, the tapered collar that presses the diaphragm into the seat also became plastic, with an aluminum tube liner for strength.
 At war’s end, Parker reverted to metal for both collars.

 There exist several date-linked Clip Designs that can be useful in dating a Vacumatic.